Azure/bicep/.github/PULL_REQUEST_TEMPLATE.md

 ## Contributing to documentation

-* [ ] All documentation contributions should be made directly in the [bicep documentation on Microsoft Docs](https://docs.microsoft.com/azure/azure-resource-manager/bicep/).
+* [ ] All documentation contributions should be made directly in the [Bicep documentation on Microsoft Docs](https://docs.microsoft.com/azure/azure-resource-manager/bicep/).

 ## Contributing an example